andypfau/sparameterviewer/README.md

 - Under Fedora Linux, Gnome freezes when you open a non-Touchstone file, then open the same file again with a proper viewer reason unknown
 - A more convenient way to show e.g. only S11 of all selected traces
-- Allow to lock axis scalings when switchting to another file
-- Shortcut to reload current folder